Source: ARP Chapter 3 | Ethics, Equity and Equal Opportunity

 - if an instructor or other person is not able to adequately manage the safety risk created by the presence of the animal;

-- Nature of Facility or Event: An animal that is neither a service animal, nor an approved therapy or emotional support animal, may be asked to leave a university facility or event that does not otherwise permit companion animals.
-See Also Section E. 9.
+- Nature of Facility or Event: An animal that is neither a service animal, nor an approved Therapy or Emotional Support Animal, may be asked to leave a university facility or event that does not otherwise permit Companion Animals.
+See Also Part 5, section I.

-In addition to any terms and conditions pertaining to companion animals contained in the housing license, the following applies to requests for animals to reside or to visit overnight within Family University Housing:
+- Student Family Housing: In addition to any terms and conditions pertaining to Companion Animals contained in the housing license, the following applies to requests for animals to reside or to visit overnight within Family University Housing:

 - No animals are allowed to reside, nor to visit overnight, in Family Housing without the express written approval from the Department of Housing and Residential Life;